Alabama Shakes: 2018–2024: Hiatus, solo careers and Steve Johnson's arrest

+2024–present: Reunion

+On December 18, 2024, Howard, Cockrell and Fogg reunited for a surprise performance at the Bama Theatre in Tuscaloosa.
+On January 27, 2025, the band posted on Instagram that they are working on new music.

+On February 7, 2025, the band announced their first tour in eight years, from July to September 2025.
+The band confirmed that new music will be released as a three-piece, with Johnson no longer a member of the band following his legal troubles.
+Howard stated: "Last year, Heath, Zac, and I started chatting about how much fun it would be to make music together and tour again as Alabama Shakes.
+This band and these songs have been such a source of joy for all of us.
+It is crazy that it has been 10 years since we released Sound & Color and eight years since we played a show.
+But, we didn’t want this to entirely be a look back.
+We wanted it to be as much about the future as the past.
+So we have a bunch of new music that will be released soon.
+We just can’t wait to experience that ‘feeling’ when we start playing those first few notes of ‘Don’t Wanna Fight’ or ‘Gimme All Your Love.’"

+On August 29, 2025, the band released their first single in ten years, "Another Life", as well as signing with Island Records.

 Musical style

 Early critical reviews of their debut, Boys & Girls (2012), noted that the band borrowed from mid-20th century rhythm and blues.
 Alongside Howard's voice, the songs were compared to artists such as Janis Joplin, Otis Redding, and Aretha Franklin.
 Howard herself took inspiration from Bon Scott of AC/DC in her vocal style, praising his "soulful" way of singing.
 As the acclaim mounted, "reviewers speculated" that their sound was in homage to the music produced in Muscle Shoals, Alabama nearly five decades prior.
 Cockrell and Fogg were aware of the Shoals legacy, but Howard was more influenced by bands such as Led Zeppelin and artists like David Bowie.
 The success of debut single "Hold On" led some to believe the group "[was] trying to pass themselves off as revivalists, something they never aspired to be."

 Their second record, Sound & Color (2015), is steeped in several different genres, and touches on everything from shoegaze to bands such as MC5.